-The park newspaper, the Guide, is a good place to start when planning a visit.
+The park "Trip Planner" is a good place to start when planning a visit.
 It includes phone numbers, opening/closing dates, and information on camping, lodging, dining, shopping, showers, activities, attractions, hiking trails, wilderness permits, food storage, safety, road-construction delays, where to find gasoline, vehicle-length advisories, shuttle service, a park map, and more.

 Join us for a walk, talk, or campfire program!
 Programs are offered year-round.

 Get updates on special events, conditions, future road construction, fee-free dates, fire information, public comment opportunities, and more.

 Some special activities in these parks require a permit, such as camping in the wilderness, commercial tours, filming, or scientific research.
 Check the Permits and Reservations page for information about different permit types and instructions on how to apply.